Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9253_samd51.md

 [![Microchip logo](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)
 ![Harmony logo small](https://raw.githubusercontent.com/wiki/Microchip-MPLAB-Harmony/Microchip-MPLAB-Harmony.github.io/images/microchip_mplab_harmony_logo_small.png)

-# EtherCAT Counter FoE Application for EVM_LAN9253_SAMD51
+# EtherCAT Counter-Trigger and FoE Application for EVM_LAN9253_SAMD51

-This EtherCAT example application demonstrates the capable of doing firmware updates via FoE (File over EtherCAT) and EtherCAT Master ( TwinCAT Master ) slave ( EtherCAT LAN9253) communication with EVB_LAN9253_SAMD51 micro-controller.
+This EtherCAT example application demonstrates Counter-Trigger and Firmware Update over EtherCAT capability.
+The Counter and Trigger parameters are configured in the **< ethercat repo >/apps/ethercat_counter_foe_app/firmware/src/slave_stack/lan9253** and demonstrates the communication between the EtherCAT Master ( TwinCAT Master ) and the EtherCAT slave ( EtherCAT LAN9253).The firmware update is performed by FoE (File over EtherCAT) protocol.
+It is triggered by the EtherCAT Master ( TwinCAT Master ) which then download the firmware onto the EtherCAT slave ( EtherCAT LAN9253) communication with EVB_LAN9253_SAMD51 board.

-Microchip's EtherCAT provides the information about how to configure and run the application on different EtherCAT platform.
+**Note :** The EtherCAT Library can also be configured to execute on other EthertCAT development boards available from Microchip.
+Additional instruction at available in the [Create your first EtherCAT Application](https://github.com/Microchip-MPLAB-Harmony/ethercat/wiki/create-your-first-ethercat-application) section.

+This demonstration help document contains the following sections:

 1. MPLAB® Harmony Software Setup
 2. Hardware Setup
+3. Slave Stack Code (SSC) Generation
-3. MPLAB Harmony configuration
+4. MPLAB® Harmony Project configuration
-4. Build The EtherCAT Application
+5. Completing The EtherCAT Application
-5. Running The Application
+6. Running The Application
-    1. Slave Stack Code (SSC) Generation
-    2. TwinCAT Manager and Microchip EtherCAT Slave communication
+    1. TwinCAT Manager and Microchip EtherCAT Slave communication
         1. TwinCAT EtherCAT interface detect and EEPROM Programming
         2. Trigger and Counter Demonstration
         3. File over EtherCAT communication

-## **MPLAB® Harmony Software Setup**
+## 1. **MPLAB® Harmony Software Setup**
 The following MPLAB® software components are a prerequisite for the rest of the steps in this demonstration.
 Please follow the download and installation instructions available at below links.
   * [MPLAB® X Integrated Development Environment](https://www.microchip.com/mplab/mplab-x-ide)
   * [MPLAB® XC32/32++ C Compiler](https://www.microchip.com/mplab/compilers)
   * [MPLAB® Harmony Configurator](https://github.com/Microchip-MPLAB-Harmony/)
   * On the management PC, download and Install on the TwinCAT 3 Engineering Full Setup at https://www.beckhoff.com/english.asp?download/tc3-download-xae.htm.
 Select the latest TwinCAT 3.1 Version and click on the link.
 Note the dialog box shows the TwinCAT tool that will be installed **TC31-Full-Setup.3.1.XXXX.XX** and click on "Start Download".
 Follow instructions to download.

-## **Hardware Setup**
+## 2. **Hardware Setup**
 The following tools will be used to program and debug the application on the target hardware.
  * [MPLAB® ICD4]( https://www.microchip.com/DevelopmentTools/ProductDetails/DV164045) + ICD4/PICKIT 3 Target Adapter Board using JTAG interface.